Note

 - Unlimited

-- You can set these values during creation or later by going to the Settings tab.
+Enter other API settings.
+You can set these values when you create the API or later by going to the Settings tab.
 The settings are explained in the Import and publish your first API tutorial.

 Select Create.

-Select the operation you want to test.
+On the Test tab, select the operation that you want to test.

 - The page displays fields for query parameters and headers.

-- One of the headers is "Ocp-Apim-Subscription-Key", for the product subscription key associated with this API.
+- One of the headers is

-- When the test succeeds, the backend responds with 200 OK and data.
+Select Send.
+When the test succeeds, the backend responds with 200 OK and data.

 You can compose an API of APIs exposed by different services, including: